Minnator/Minnators-Modforge/README.md

 - File formatting and beautyfying
 - Timeline (Any date can bee viewed with the map live updating)
 - Automatic Tradenode topological sorting and cycle detection
-- Full history capabilities to undo and redo any action taken
+- Full history capabilities
+   - Undo, Redo
+   - Tree base history
+   - Context sensitive history compaction
 - Customizable tooltip for the map
-- Image exporter
+- Image exporter with various settings for:
+   - Mapmodes
-- Map mode exporter
+   - Missions
-- Localisation modification for Provinces, Coutnries and EventModifiers
+- Localisation modification for all modifiable objects
+- Copy, Paste functionality in UI elements
+- Date view with heatmap of history-entries
+- Tradegoods editor

 ## What is to come?
-- Lexing, parsing, interpretation capabilites for the pdx modding language
+- Lexing, parsing, interpretation capabilities for the pdx modding language
 - Update the map to use shaders
-- allow creating gif from the map with animated proince color changes when going through the history
+- allow creating gif from the map with animated province color changes when going through the history
-- Command Batching (Context sensitive undo and redo stepsizes)
 - Add a way to create custom map modes
-- Add a tradegoods creation and editing menu
 - Ideas creation via drag and drop
 - Province Creation and editing (editing of provinces.bmp)
 - Filessyncing (Reload files while the program is running)